jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 -   $F(g \circ f) = F g \circ F f$

-These additional laws preserve the nature of a morphism in the category by respecting the identity and the composition of morphisms laws.
+These additional laws preserve the nature of a morphism in the category by respecting its identity and the composition of morphisms laws.

-An endofunctor is an functor from a category to itself.
-In Haskell, the definition of a functor corresponds with the categorical endofunctor, defined as follows:
+An endofunctor is a functor from a category to itself.
+In Haskell, the definition of the functor class corresponds to the categorical endofunctor defined as:

       class Functor f where
         fmap :: (a -> b) -> f a -> f b

-The additional properties that a categoric functor must satisfied, is captured in Haskell by the functor laws, that each and every instance must satisfy:
+The additional properties that a categoric endofunctor must satisfied is captured in Haskell by the functor laws, that each and every instance must satisfy:

       fmap id = id
       fmap (f . g) = fmap f . fmap g

+ {more about functors}

-There is one category of particular useful interest, the category of F-algebras.\
+There is one category of particular interest, the category of F-algebras.\
 Given a category C and an endofunctor $F: C \rightarrow C$ then an F-algebra is a tuple $(A,f)$ where,

-* $A$ is an object in $C$
+* $A$ is an object in $C$ is called the *carrier* of the algebra.
 * $f$ is a morphism $F(A) \rightarrow A$.

-The object A is called the *carrier* of the algebra.

 F-algebras can be used to represent data structures such as tree and lists.

-These algebras will form the objects of the category.
-However, it needs to be coupled with morphisms to form a category.
-In this case, the morphisms is the homomorphism between F-algebras.\
-A homomorphism an F-algebra $(A,a)$ to another F-algebra $(B,b)$ is a morphism $C(A,B)$ such that $f \circ a = F(f) \circ b$.
+A homomorphism from a F-algebra $(A,a)$ to another F-algebra $(B,b)$ is a morphism $C(A,B)$ such that:

+* $f \circ a = F(f) \circ b$.

+The category of F-algebras constitutes F-algebra being the objects and the F-algebra homomorphisms, the morphisms.

-In Haskell, the definition following definition is found in `Control.Functor.Algebra` to corresponds to the idea of an F-algebra.
+In Haskell, the following definition is found in `Control.Functor.Algebra` which corresponds to an F-algebra.

       type Algebra f a = f a -> a

-The *initial algebra* is an F-algebra where there exists exactly one morphism from the initial algebra to all other algebras.
+The *initial F-algebra* is an F-algebra where there exists exactly one morphism from the initial F-algebra to all other F-algebras.
 Initial algebras are interesting for computer scientist which will be seen in Section 4.